florsha35/florsha35/README.md

-- 👋 Hi, im florsha 35 im progrramming student, im interested in Data Analysis and here you can see my projects.- 👩‍💻
+- 👋 Hi, im florsha 35 im programming student, im interested in Data Analysis and here you can see my projects.- 👩‍💻